bec-archer/SR80-Manuals/user-manual.md

 **Filtering:** Tap the filter button to open a filter sheet with dropdown pickers:

 - **Equipment Type** — show only jobs with a specific type of equipment (Cylinder, Pump, etc.)
-- **Status** — show only jobs with items at a specific stage (Checked In, In Progress, Tested, Checkout)
+- **Status** — show only jobs with items at a specific stage (Checked In, In Progress, Tested, Complete)
 - **Machine Type** — if machine types are turned on in admin settings, you can filter by those too
 - **Reason for Service** — tap one or more service reasons to filter by why the equipment was brought in.
 If you select multiple reasons, the job must have an item with ALL of those reasons.